dlbbld/clean-chess/README.md

 Fifty moves without capture and pawn move:
 No
 ```
 Black could have claimed a threefold on the 25th move with writing (but not playing) 25...
 Qb5.
-Possible claims for White are listed with the move number
+White's possible claims are along the move number
-followed by dot (for example 20.
+followed by a dot (for example, 20.
 Ra2).
-Possible claims for Black are listed with the move number followed by three dots (for example 25...
+Possible claims for Black are along the move number followed by three dots (for example, 25...
 Qb5).

 ## Threefold repetition on the board
 The following game contains a threefold repetition according to [Wikipedia](https://en.wikipedia.org/wiki/Threefold_repetition#Capablanca_versus_Lasker,_1921):